Brian Braddock: Ultimate Marvel

-In the Ultimate Marvel Universe, Captain Britain is a member of the European Defense Initiative (the EU equivalent of the Ultimates), along with Captain Italy, Captain France, Captain Spain, and several unnamed members most likely from other European countries, all of whom have the same powers: flight, super strength and a force field.
-All four of them developed their powers from the super powered exo-suits developed by Professor Sir James Braddock, who oversees the EDI super soldier program.
-Captain Britain and the other members of European Defense Initiative helped the Ultimates track down and contain Thor and they released the Fantastic Four, Spider-Man and the X-Men during the Liberators' attack on America.
-They are also seen helping to pull up the Statue of Liberty after the battle is over.
+In the Ultimate Marvel universe, Captain Britain is a member of the European Defense Initiative (the EU equivalent of the Ultimates).
+The group's members derive their powers from exo-suits developed by James Braddock, who oversees the EDI super soldier program.

-During the Ultimatum storyline, Captain Britain (along with other Captains) is discussing how to take action against Magneto in the Houses of Parliament.
+During the Ultimatum storyline, Captain Britain (along with the other Captains) is discussing how to take action against Magneto in the Houses of Parliament.
 However, Multiple Man bursts in and sets off a bomb, destroying the Houses of Parliament and everyone inside.
-His status is unknown on panel, although he was listed in the in memoriam section at the end of Ultimatum #5.
-He survived the attack at the Houses of Parliament, although he succumbed to the cancer caused by using one of the first versions of the Captain Britain suit, and his brother James took the mantle of Captain Britain.
+Captain Britain survives, but later dies from cancer caused by his suit.

 Age of Ultron

 During the Age of Ultron storyline, Captain Britain and MI-13 join Captain Marvel in fighting the Ultron Sentinels that invade London.
 Captain Marvel and Brian sacrifice their lives to destroy the invading Ultron Sentinels, with Faiza Hussain tasked to become the next Captain Britain.